 To find bees in-game, think about where you could find them in real life.
 They mostly spawn in the warmer and greener biomes above ground.

-There’s also a small chance of having a Nest spawn on a tree if you grow the sapling within two blocks of any kind of flower.
+There’s also a small chance of having a nest spawn on a tree if you grow the sapling within two blocks of any kind of flower.

-Each Nest has 1-3 bees living inside it.
-It is easiest to find a Nest during the day when the bees are out in search of flowers.
+Each nest has 1-3 bees living inside it.
+It is easiest to find a nest during the day when the bees are out in search of flowers.
 Just follow them around until they head back to the nest to find it.

-How to Breed Bees
+How to Tame Bees

-Touching or messing with a Bees’ nest in any way will cause the Bees to get aggressive and protect their home.
-Just like in real life you’ll need something to smoke them.
+Touching or messing with a bees’ nest in any way will cause the bees to get aggressive and protect their home.
+Hitting a bee nest will cause the bees to attack you.

-Build a Campfire and place it directly underneath the Nest so that the smoke from the fire goes up into it.
-This prevents the Bees from growing hostile when you tamper with the Nest.
+Build a campfire and place it directly underneath the nest so that the smoke from the fire goes up into it.
+This prevents the bees from growing hostile when you tamper with the nest.

 Next thing you’ll need are shears.

-Wait until the Nest is full of honey.
-You can tell the Nest is full when honey can be seen dripping from the holes on its side.
-Using the shears on the Nest will grant you 3 Honeycombs, exactly the amount you need to build the Beehive.
+Wait until the nest is full of honey.
+You can tell the nest is full when honey can be seen dripping from the holes on its side.
+Using the shears on the nest will grant you 3 honeycombs, exactly the amount you need to build the beehive.

-I would suggest building at least 3 Beehives for a start: one to store the bees you have found so they’d be closer to your base and two for the other Bees you’ll be making.
+I would suggest building at least 3 beehives for a start: one to store the bees you have found so they’d be closer to your base and two for the other bees you’ll be making.

-To lead Bees to your base you can use any kind of Flower for them to follow you.
-If you have any at your disposal, you can put a Lead on them.
+To lead bees to your base you can use any kind of flower for them to follow you.
+If you have any at your disposal, you can put a lead on them.

 - 3 Honeycombs